 - Explain the people who you may mention in the book e.g. family tree, groups by association like work, list any abbreviations you use to refer to people such as initials

-- Add your contact details (just in case you leave it somewhere)
+- Add your personal contact details (just in case you leave it somewhere)

 - Write a prayer, mediation or affirmation, something that describes your current spiritual outlook